Spiritual paths and ethical systems

 Early History of the Movement:

-central India.
+central India during 1931.
 Various sources state that "Bhagwan" means

 Blessed One" or "God" and that

 "Shree" means "Master".
-At the end of his
+Near the end of his

 life, he changed his name to Osho.